 Resino participates in Plastic Recycling Project

-Resino are a part of a new Plastic Recycling Project developing over the next three years.
-The project’s purpose is to create mono plastic solutions for food packaging.
+The purpose of the Plastic Recycling Project is to create mono plastic solutions for food packaging.
 Leading this project are the Danish Technological Institute and ten other companies, including Resino.

 “The problem is that a lot of different types of plastic are mixed when producing food packaging.
 When we buy a pack of sausages at the grocery store, at typical package consists of several different types of materials – the covering, the label, the glue and the inner layers.
 That makes it very difficult to recycle.
 It would be better if materials in use are more uniform.
 This project is established to manufacture circular mono plastic packaging,” said the Senior Consultant at Resino, Finn Cederstrøm.